anna-vanelst/robust-gossip/README.md

 python run_experiments.py --exp_name "exp"
 ```

-To generate a figure called "plot" from the paper, you can use following
+To generate a figure called "plot" from the paper, you can use the following
 ```bash
 python run_figures.py --plot_name "plot"
 ```